 It consists of a Yoke, pole core, pole shoe, armature core, commutator, brushes, bearings, and fan.

-Yoke is used for the protection of the device from outer environmental issues.
+The yoke is used for the protection of the device from outer environmental issues.
 It is used as a shield to protect the inner parts of the machine.
 It provides mechanical support to the inner parts of the device.

 Pole core consists of pole shoe, and field winding rests on the pole shoe.
 The pole shoe with field winding is inserted into the slots of the pole core.